 Most people avoid commitment because commitment is intimidating.
 When you commit, you have to deliver.
 “Trying,” keeps the gate open for failing and not having to fully execute (commit), while still being commended for the effort.

 Commitment and execution go hand and hand.
-Dreams, hopes, words, promises… they are lifeless skeletons of what could be until a commitment to execute is implemented.
+Dreams, hopes, words, promises… they are lifeless skeletons of what could be until a commitment to executing is implemented.

 Commitment is scary but it’s the most beautiful, courageous and beneficial thing you can do for yourself.
 Once you commit, life becomes so.much.simpler.
-Your emotional constipation ceases to exist as does looking for laxatives in the form of gossip, acting on impulse, engaging in friendsh*ts, relationsh*ts and validation seeking.
+Your emotional constipation ceases to exist as does looking for laxatives in the form of gossip, acting on impulse, engaging in fake friendships, toxic relationships, and validation seeking.

-If you can’t commit to you, how can you expect someone else to?
+If you can’t commit to yourself, how can you expect someone else to?

 How to get him to commit to a serious relationship – RULE #4: Stop playing.

 Stop playing mommy, cheerleader, psychologist, life coach, wife, girlfriend, super understanding cool-girl f*ck buddy, etc., to a man who is not committed to you.

 Stop giving people credit that they haven’t earned.

 No one should get to experience the benefits of being in an intimate relationship with you without commitment.